 On Wednesday 14 August 2019 at 6pm BST, we are running a webinar that will go over what these changes mean for law students going forward.
 After a rundown of all the options available to you, our Head of Law, Dr Naila Anwar, will be answering all your outstanding questions.
-The recording will also be available afterwards for you to download.

 The webinar has now taken place, but you can view a recording here.